-Seafood Allergy PanelMeasure immunoglobulin E (IgE) antibodies in response to allergens common with seafood allergies.
-This test can help you and your healthcare provider determine whether you have a seafood allergy.
+Seafood Allergy PanelMeasure immunoglobulin E (IgE) antibodies in response to six seafood allergens.
+This test may help you and your healthcare provider determine whether you have an allergy.
 Read more

-This test reports the presence of IgE antibodies to 6 allergens, but the result by itself cannot confirm the presence of an allergy.
-It’s important to follow up with your healthcare provider or an allergy specialist.
+This test reports the presence of IgE antibodies to seafood allergens, but the result by itself cannot confirm the diagnosis of an allergy.
+It is important to follow up with your healthcare provider.
 They will review your results along with your medical history, signs and symptoms, medications, and any other test results.
 Only a healthcare provider can diagnose an allergy and prescribe medication, if needed.

 According to federal law, fish and shellfish ingredients must be plainly stated on packaged foods and dietary supplements in the United States.
 Also, the Food Allergen Labeling and Consumer Protection Act (FALCPA) requires that manufacturers disclose on food labels whether a product contains certain types of fish or shellfish.